Lilies – Asiatics vs Orientals

-Without a doubt, the lily stands out in terms of beauty and fragrance, and just bursts with symbolism that makes it appropriate for every occasion.
+Without a doubt, lilies stand out in terms of beauty and fragrance, and just burst with symbolism that make them appropriate for every occasion.
 Amiability, purity, love, unity as well as transience: the lily represents them all.

 These majestic flowers have certainly had a long history, and amazingly, images of lilies were found in a villa in Crete dating back to 1580 BC.
 Today lilies are the May birth flower and represent the 30th wedding anniversary.

 Two of the most beautiful, and most similar lilies, are the Asiatic and the Oriental lilies, and these are often mistaken for each other.
 However, by paying attention to a few differentiating details, you will be able to tell these two apart with the ease of a professional!